madrilene/lenesaile.com/src/en/projects/estherzecco.md

 clientURL: https://www.estherzecco.com
 image: './src/assets/images/projects/proyecto-estherzecco.jpg'
 alt: 'screenshot of the website estherzecco.com'
 lead: 'Esther Zecco is a singer/songwriter from Segovia with influences from American folk and country.
 We worked together on the concept of a very modern and simple website where she can present and sell her CDs (through Stripe Checkout), show her upcoming concerts and share updates and thoughts with her fans through the blog.
-The page is based on my Eleventy starter "Eleventy Excellent".'
+The page is based on the Eleventy starter "[Eleventy Excellent](https://eleventy-excellent.netlify.app/)".'
 ---